troglobit/troglobit.github.io/_posts/2016-12-11-a-life-without-sudo.markdown

-For the last ten years, however, I've been meaning to learn about Linux [capabilities(7)](http://man7.org/linux/man-pages/man7/capabilities.7.html) and thanks to a collegue of mine I now have :)
+For the last ten years, however, I've been meaning to learn about Linux [capabilities(7)](http://man7.org/linux/man-pages/man7/capabilities.7.html) and thanks to a colleague of mine I now have :)

 What you want is to grant capabilities per user *and* application.
 Most tutorials only tell you how to do one or the other.